| Monthly Tech-Tip | Feb 14-15, 2026 - Major Server Upgrade Done | No tracking! No ads! |

 Yes.
 The body is Plainsman M370 (~ 25 silica, 25 feldspar, 30 kaolin, 20 ball clay + talc to tune maturity), a plastic throwing clay with far too much drying shrinkage to be suitable for tile.
-It is 3.8 mm thick fired (vs. commercial tiles at 5-7mm).
-It was rolled and dried completely between sheets of plaster board.
+It is 3.8 mm thick fired (vs. commercial tiles are 5-7mm) and 33cm (13 in) square.
+It dried absolutely flat between sheets of plasterboard.
+We have even achieved total flat drying at this size using Polar Ice.
 Bisque and glaze firing were on an alumina shelf in an electric pottery kiln (at 300F/hr up through quartz inversion on the glaze firing), a completely unsuitable method for firing tile evenly top and bottom.
 Cooling on both firings was free-fall in a fairly empty kiln.
 Yet, it is flat!
 And flexible enough that I could lay it on the cement floor and stand on it without it breaking!
-Of course, to produce these consistently special furniture that sinks minimal heat and a kiln that can evenly apply it front and back are needed.
+Of course, to produce these consistently, special furniture that sinks minimal heat and a kiln that can evenly apply it front and back are needed.
 This is doable for custom applications.
 Of course, to compete in the commercial market, they need to be dust-pressed and there are lots of specifications to meet.

 Ceramic Tile